 Ghana Settles $709 Million Eurobond Obligation Ahead of Deadline

-The government said this marked another major milestone in the country’s ongoing economic recovery and debt-management efforts.
+This marked another major milestone in the country’s ongoing economic recovery and debt-management efforts.

 Source: Twitter

-"The timely settlement reaffirms Ghana's credibility as a sovereign borrower and underscores Government's commitment to restoring investor confidence through transparent, predictable and disciplined debt-service practices."
+"The timely settlement reaffirms Ghana's credibility as a sovereign borrower and underscores the Government's commitment to restoring investor confidence through transparent, predictable and disciplined debt-service practices."

 Following this payment, the disbursements to Eurobond holders in 2025 now stand at about $1.4 billion under the country’s restructuring memorandum.